7is7.com > Software > Dreamhost VPS Manager

 It also saves you from having to guess how much memory you need and from having to set your server's memory size manually.
 Dreamhost VPS Manager will do these things for you based on actual current usage.

-Note: Not a Dreamhost customer?
+Tip: Not a Dreamhost customer?
 Save $97 by signing up to Dreamhost with our Dreamhost Promo Codes.

-Note: It is also best practice to have a seperate API key for each application.
+Note: It is also best practice to have a separate API key for each application.
 Thus even if you already have a API key, do create a new one that will by used only for PsManager.

 Proceed to download the PsManager script and the configuration file:

-All three of these files need to be placed in the same directory on your VPS, for example in a "bin" directory of any user on the private server you want to manage.
+All three of these files need to be placed in the same directory on your VPS, for example in a "bin" directory of any user, on the private server you want to manage.
 Avoid placing this script in your cgi-bin directory or under your site's document root, it should not be accessible via your website.

 The easiest way do the above is to do it directly from the command line of your VPS.
 Open an SSH connection to a user on your private server at type the following commands: